aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Accessibility

 * **Be accessible** - it's easy to be blind to the barriers (and there can be many different types of barriers) to joining that community.
 So be sure to document all the different ways someone can get involved, the roles that can be played and matching these to different types of "phenotype" of community member.
 Write this down: CONTRIBUTIONS.md for example.
 * {Practical tip} But there are many ways of doing this.
 In general having different levels of contribution can suite many different types of contributors: checking for spelling, writing documentation, doing small-scale programming projects or even large rewrites and new features.
-Modular design of the codebase is very helpful for this (ruby gems, bionode, CRAN, pypi ...).
-As an example, shifting from "central control" of a main repository which would consider only high-quality code that fit a specific philosophy to a modular design where anyone could create anything was a revitalising game changer for the bioruby community.
+Modular design of the codebase is very helpful for this (ruby gems, bionode, CRAN, pypi ...). <!-- I largely agree with this statement and I do think plugins/extensions are a wonderful way to address the diversity of a community ... but you will loose quality and this might be bad for your community. @bgruening --> As an example, shifting from "central control" of a main repository which would consider only high-quality code that fit a specific philosophy to a modular design where anyone could create anything was a revitalising game changer for the bioruby community.
 Indeed, the biogems initiative provided a means (template), encouragement, and active indexing of all contributions (on[ http://biogems.info](http://biogems.info)); this rapidly and dramatically increased the number of bioruby contributors.